Yiyi-Cai/yiyi-cai.github.io/_pages/about.md

 </style>

 ----------
 Hi!
 I am Yiyi Cai, a senior at Caltech, where I am studying electrical engineering.
-I am interested in the intersection of theoretical computer science and physics, particularly the field of quantum information theory.
-I hope to continue exploring concrete tasks quantum computers can perform with provable guarantees.
+I am broadly interested in the interplay of theoretical computer science and quantum information, including quantum algorithms, coding theory, complexity theory, and cryptography.
+I hope to apply tools in TCS to discover relevant physical phenomena.
 In the past, I have worked on quantum machine learning for high energy physics, error analysis in analog quantum systems, and quantum error correction for trapped ion platforms.

-I am grateful to be supported by the Mellon Mays Undergraduate Fellowship.
-I will be pursuing a MPhil in Advanced Computer Science at the University of Cambridge as a Gates-Cambridge Scholar, starting in fall of 2025.
+I will be pursuing a MPhil in Advanced Computer Science at the University of Cambridge as a [[Gates-Cambridge Scholar]](https://www.caltech.edu/about/news/yiyi_cai_gates_cambridge_scholarship) starting in Fall 2025, followed by a PhD in Computer Science at Stanford University in Fall 2026.

 Selected Work